 Кеу Values Description bgcolor string (format: RRGGBB) Specifies the background color for video outside the picture in picture modes. pip_layout 0 (independent streams) 1 (video to left and inside vga) 2(video to right and inside vga) 3 (video to left and outside vga) 4 (video to right and outside vga) Specifies the kind of picture in picture layout to use.
-See Configure picture in picture or picture with picture layout for examples of the different modes.
+See Configure channels for examples of the different modes.